-If the current picture is a BLA or CRA picture, the value of NumPicTotalCurr shall be equal to pps_curr_pic_ref_enabled_flag.

-Otherwise, when the current picture contains a P or B slice, the value of NumPicTotalCurr shall not be equal to 0.
+When the current picture contains a P or B slice, the value of NumPicTotalCurr shall not be equal to 0.

 The RPS of the current picture consists of five RPS lists; RefPicSetStCurrBefore, RefPicSetStCurrAfter, RefPicSetStFoll, RefPicSetLtCurr and RefPicSetLtFoll.
 RefPicSetStCurrBefore, RefPicSetStCurrAfter and RefPicSetStFoll are collectively referred to as the short-term RPS.
 RefPicSetLtCurr and RefPicSetLtFoll are collectively referred to as the long-term RPS.